NathanDunfield/quadrics/README.md

-The original version of this gallery was written by Jonathan Rogness and first appeared in the [2005 volume] of the Journal of Online Mathematics, and can also be view on [Rogness's website].
+The original version of this gallery was written by Jonathan Rogness and first appeared in the [2005 volume] of the Journal of Online Mathematics; it can also be view on [Rogness's website].

 In 2016, [Nathan Dunfield] redid the the interactive 3D graphics from scratch using [three.js](http://threejs.org) instead of